datamadsen/dotfiles/README.md

-# tmadsen's dotfiles
+# datamadsen's dotfiles
-A work in progress.
+A work in progress :-)

 ## Install
 `./install.sh`